kahlertfr/depth-aware-motion-deblurring/docs/chapters/depth-aware-deblurring.rst

 the reference implementation.

 It is easy to change the stereo matching algorithm to another one in the implementation.
-Semi global block matching (SGBM) :cite:`Hi2007` were also tested but the graph cut approach yields a better disparity map.
+Semi global block matching (SGBM) :cite:`Hi2007` was also tested but the graph cut approach yields a better disparity map.

 A general problem of stereo matching are occlusions which lead to errors at object borders.
-A pixel of an occluded region can not be matched because it is hidden in one view - mainly because it is located behind an object nearer to the camera.
+A pixel of an occluded region can not be matched because it is hidden in one view - because it is located behind an object nearer to the camera.
 The occluded regions are determined using cross-checking by comparing disparity values of both disparity maps.
 Different disparity estimations for corresponding pixels indicate occlusion.
 It is appropriate to